Nicholas Kachur’s Mental Healthcare Tips

 What are the basic ways to improve your mental health?

 Fortunately, there are many ways you can improve your mental health.
 Getting good sleep, exercising, walking, practicing mindfulness, eating well, and spending time with friends or family are all great self-care tools, among many others.
+But you probably already knew that.

 What are the different kinds of mental health professionals?